Louisiana to Illinois Car Shipping (2026 Cost Guide)

 The best Louisiana to Illinois car shipping companies

-Backed by over 400 hours of industry research, we identified the best car shipping companies for shipping your car from Louisiana to Illinois:
+After spending over 400 hours analyzing the key players in the car shipping industry, we determined that these are the best car shipping companies for moving your car from Louisiana to Illinois:

 - Best for real-time tracking: Nexus Auto Transport